 DAY 4 of Your Montana Road Trip Itinerary: KOOTENAI FALLS – DAY TRIP

 On Day 4, spend the day driving to one of the best Montana road trip attractions: Kootenai Falls.

 This scenic Montana waterfall road trip heads north from Whitefish toward the Canadian border and the town of Eureka before meeting up with Lake Koocanusa.
 Following the shoreline south to Libby Dam, the drive then turns west to the stunning waterfalls and swinging bridge at Kootenai Falls.

 The small town of Eureka sits in Tobacco Valley just 9 miles south of the Canadian border.
-In town, history buffs will want to stop by the Historical Village Museum, nature lovers can stretch their legs on the riverside path and foodies might like to sink their teeth into the famous Eureka Burger or Huckleberry Burger at the Front Porch Grill House.
+In Eureka, history buffs will want to stop by the Historical Village Museum, nature lovers can stretch their legs on the riverside path and foodies might like to sink their teeth into the famous Eureka Burger or Huckleberry Burger at the Front Porch Grill House.

 Pro Tip: If you opt to instead drive the route for Day 4 in reverse, you could make a final stop at the fun Eureka breweries – the H.A.
 Brewing Company or Koocanusa Brewery – on your way back to Whitefish!

 Created when the Kootenai River was dammed in 1972, the 90-mile-long Lake Koocanusa spans the US-Canada border.
 The lake, which is nestled in a gorgeous gorge, is used for recreational purposes, like boating, fishing and camping.
 However, we enjoyed stopping at numerous scenic spots for stunning views via the Lake Koocanusa Scenic Byway.